tc39/proposal-intl-segmenter/README.md

 The `breakType` of the most recently discovered segment.
 If there is no current segment (e.g., a just-instantiated SegmentIterator, or one which has reached the end), or if the break type is "grapheme", then this will be `undefined`.

-For most programmers, the most important differences may be
-- Between `"none"` and everything else for word breaks (where `"none"` indicates that something is not a word)

 ## FAQ

 Q: Why should we pass a locale and options bag for grapheme breaks?
 Isn't there just one way to do it?